 With Lunar New Year just around the corner, all across Vietnam locals are preparing for a fun-filled week of family, feasts and festivities.
 Known as Tet, this holiday is undoubtedly the country’s most important and highly anticipated celebration of the year.

 The Lunar New Year falls on the second new moon after the winter equinox (between 21 January and 20 February) and signifies the beginning of spring.
-This year, the first day of Tet is 12 February 2021 and, out of the twelve Vietnamese zodiac signs, marks the year of the buffalo (or ox).
+This year, the first day of Tet is 01 February 2022 and, out of the twelve Vietnamese zodiac signs, marks the year of the tiger.

 Although Vietnamese Lunar New Year has its origins from Chinese New Year (even lucky money envelopes, lanterns and other decorations are inscribed with Chinese writing), it should be noted that there are slight differences between the two and local Vietnamese may get offended when hearing ‘Chinese New Year’ — best stick to saying ‘Lunar/Vietnamese New Year’ or ‘Tet’.

 Because family lies at the front and center of Lunar New Year, every year millions of Vietnamese make a pilgrimage back to their hometown.
 And with such an outflow of people from large population centres, this is the only time of year where the streets of Saigon and Hanoi are not filled with motorbikes during the daytime – an eerily quiet sight for those who remain in the city.